This post contains affiliate links. If you use these links to buy something we may earn a commission at no extra cost to you. Thanks.

 Also, make sure the running shoes touch down where you expect them to before rolling into the stride.

-Forefoot cushioning, on the other hand, protects the structures of your foot.
+Forefoot cushioning, on the other hand, protects the structures of your foot from any foot condition.
 So, consider running shoes with energy-return materials and designs.
 Besides offering protection, they also help propel your foot.
 As you pay attention to your trainer’s responsiveness, also consider a firm push-off platform.

 Outsole